Life Update for Me

 The Things I Do

 I still run errands, get the occasional massage.
 Reading has been on my to-do list.
 I’m in the stage of purging and organizing again.
 Dishwasher died.
 Sink exploded.
 Truck died.
-Garage door is dead.
+The garage door is dead.
 Narcolepsy is new.
 Racism is alive, well, and underhanded.
 I’m quite certain the administration cringes when I walk through the door.
 It has been a learning curve for all of us.

 One thing that Big Daddy has asked that I do is work on myself.
 I am never high on my priority list.
 It is my husband and my children.
 If they are good, I am good.
 Yet, I realize I’m not sleeping again.
 Depression isn’t on my radar but I’ve been having some anxiety.
 Also, it is time that I seek help to deal with some past trauma that I’ve never dealt with.